goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

    **Hypothesis set:** Neural Networks -> **Learning algorithm:** Back propagation

-**Q2.
-What is bias-variance tradeoff?**
+### <a name="q2"></a> Q2.
+What is bias-variance tradeoff?

-**A2.** What do we mean by the variance and bias of a statistical learning method?
+What do we mean by the variance and bias of a statistical learning method?
 Variance refers to the amount by which $$\hat{f}$$ (function that defines the model) would change if we estimated it using a different training data set.
 Since the training data are used to fit the statistical learning method, different training data sets will result in a different $$\hat{f}$$.
 But ideally the estimate for $${f}$$ should not vary too much between training sets.
 However, if a method has high variance then small changes in the training data can result in large changes in $$\hat{f}$$.
 In general, more flexible statistical methods have higher variance.

 On the other hand, bias refers to the error that is introduced by approximating a real-life problem, which may be extremely complicated, by a much simpler model.
 For example, linear regression assumes that there is a linear relationship between Y and X1, X2,...,Xp.
 It is unlikely that any real-life problem truly has such a simple linear relationship, and so performing linear regression will undoubtedly result in some bias in the estimate of $${f}$$.

----

-**Q3.
-How is KNN different than k-means clustering?**
+## <a name="q3"></a> Q3.
+How is KNN different than k-means clustering?

-**A3.** KNN is a supervised classification algorithm which requires labeled output to work. *K* refers the number of neighbors of a point.
+KNN is a supervised classification algorithm which requires labeled output to work. *K* refers the number of neighbors of a point.
 We look at these point to decide which class the point belongs to.
 If *K* is small, it means that our different classes have sharp boundaries and resulting model is probably overfitted.
 If *K* is big, the boundaries are smoother and the model is probably more generalizable.

 K-means, on the other hand, refers to an unsupervised learning algorithm.
 It doesn’t require labelled outputs.
 What we need is the number of clusters that we want the points fall into, and a distance measure.
 The algorithm gradually finds cluster centers and a number of points around them.
 And concludes that these points belong to the same cluster.

----

-**Q4.
-What are ROC and AUC?**
+## <a name="q4"></a> Q4.
+What are ROC and AUC?

-**A4.** In a classification problem, the confusion matrix represents the performance of the classification algorithm.
+In a classification problem, the confusion matrix represents the performance of the classification algorithm.
 Ideally, we would like to have less misclassifications.
 However, depending on the decision threshold we use, the correct classifications may differ from one class to other.
 The ROC (receiver operating characteristic) curve is a visual representation of all the confusion matrices we have for various thresholds (for binary classifications).
 It helps us to decide the best threshold for our problem.
 The AUC (area under the curve) summarizes the ROC curve with a single value.
 Usually, the higher the AUC the better.

----

-**Q5.
-What is a cost function?**
+## <a name="q5"></a> Q5.
+What is a cost function?

-**A5.** Examine the following picture (credit to Andrew Ng at Coursera):
+Examine the following picture (credit to Andrew Ng at Coursera):

 <img src="/images/data-science-questions/learning.png" alt="learning" width="400"/>
 <br>